Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 The actual flowers are at the base of the spadix deep inside the spathe.
 They are arranged in two rings.
 The top ring is the male flowers.
 The bottom ring is the female flowers.
 To prevent self-pollination, the female flowers open first.
 The male flowers open a day or two later.
 This ensures that only pollen from another plant can fertilize the female flowers.

 The inflorescence lasts less than a day, opening in the afternoon then dying the following morning.
 It flowers on this schedule because the insects that it depends on for pollination are only active at night.
 After its death, a single stem grows from the corm which can reach a height of 20 feet tall.
 The stem and leaflets it bears only last one year.
 They die and a new stem and leaflets grow after a period of rest for the corm which can last up to two months.

 Why Does a Corpse Flower Smell Like Rotting Meat?

-Different flowers employ different strategies to attract insects to pollinate their flowers.
+Different plants employ different strategies to attract insects to pollinate their flowers.
 Some flowers require specific insects to successfully pollinate their flowers.
 The corpse flower depends on carrion eating beetles and flies to pollinate its flowers.
 These insects normally feed on rotting meat.
 The corpse flower mimics the smell of rotting meat to lure these specific beetles and flies to its flowers.
 The insects, fooled by both the odor and the color of the inflorescence, fly into the structure in search of their normal meal of rotting meat.
 Once inside, they either become covered with pollen which they carry to the next corpse flower in the area or they pollinate the female flowers with pollen that has attached itself to their bodies from another corpse flower.

 How to Grow a Corpse Flower